varun-s20/csv-to-json/README.md

   - Response: JSON message

 - POST /api/user/upload-data
-  - Description: Parses the CSV file (from the repo or configured source), inserts rows into the database, and returns uploaded JSON and any errors.
+  - Description: Parses the CSV file, inserts rows into the database, and returns uploaded JSON and any errors.
   - Request body: This project currently reads CSV from a local file via `src/utils/csvParse.js`.
 Check that file if you want to adapt the endpoint to accept uploads.

 Response examples: